-“An eye-opening biography of ‘the elegant French Queen of Sex’… it’s good fun to see what devils some of our political and cultural heroes really were.” —Kirkus Reviews
+“An eye-opening biography ‘the elegant French Queen of Sex’… it good fun to see what devils some of political and cultural heroes really were.” —Kirkus Reviews

 Simon de Pury takes us inside the secretive business of art dealership, whose staggering prices, famous collectors, and high crimes are front page news almost every day.

-A social history of the golden age of travel and an anatomy of a fantasy, created by Madison Avenue.
+A social history the golden age of travel and an anatomy of fantasy, created by Madison Avenue.
 How the Baby Boomers discovered Europe, embraced sophistication, and a nation of foodies was born.

-Hollywood in the 80s.
-The transformation of the film business in the age of Reagan saw ruthless producers replace arty directors as the new auteurs.
-In the new symbiosis between Wall Street and Sunset Boulevard, big business spelled bad movies, and cinema was changed forever.
+Hollywood in 80s.
+The transformation of film business in age of Reagan saw ruthless producers replace arty directors as new auteurs.
+In new symbiosis between Wall Street and Sunset Boulevard, big business spelled bad movies, and cinema was changed forever.

-A social history of the Southern aristocracy.
-A study of downward mobility, as these plantation dynasties lost their money and their slaves after the Civil War and descended into generations of eccentricity and madness.
+A study of downward mobility, as plantation dynasties lost their money and their slaves after the Civil War and descended into generations of eccentricity and madness.

-The biography of the last King of Egypt and the biggest bon vivant of the twentieth century, whose name became a synonym for excess.
-A Rashomon-like account from the perspectives of five of Farouk’s regal mistresses, this is a window on how Anglo-American meddling in the Middle East created the disaster of today.
+The biography last King of Egypt and the biggest bon vivant of twentieth century, whose name became synonym for excess.
+A Rashomon-like account from perspectives of five Farouk’s regal mistresses, is window on how Anglo-American meddling in Middle East created the disaster of today.

-The ultimate inside account of the sex symbol that is more American than Coca-Cola.
-A story of a deep and touching friendship between the superstar and her Italian maid in which each woman thought the other had the better life and longed to trade places.
+The ultimate inside account of sex symbol is more American than Coca-Cola.
+A story of deep and touching friendship between the superstar and her Italian maid in which each woman the other had the better life and longed to trade places.